alesj/snowdrop/install/README.md

 _NOTE: If you are installing a non released version, be sure to mvn clean install on the top level._

+_NOTE: If you are installing on Windows you will need to reverse the slashes._

 Simply, run:

 		mvn package -DJBOSS_HOME=/path/to/jboss_home

-By default snowdrop version 3.0.1.SNAPSHOT and spring 3.2.3.RELEASE will be installed.
+By default snowdrop version 3.0.1-SNAPSHOT and spring 3.2.4.RELEASE will be installed.
 To change this simply execute:

 		mvn package -P${desired-spring-version} -DJBOSS_HOME=/path/to/jboss_home -Dversion.snowdrop=${desired-snowdrop-version}